phamleuuhiep/ML_EURI/README.md

 Machine learning has been rapidly evolving in recent years, with a dramatic increase in a variety of models in various fields, ranging from finance and healthcare to customer and autonomous systems, even into the field of biology.
 As the number of models continues to grow and evolve, however, selecting the most appropriate model for a given task can be difficult.
 In this project, we explore four prominent machine learning models, Decision Tree, Neural Network, Naive Bayes, and Genetic Algorithm, through implementations, evaluations, and comparisons in terms of performance to determine the most effective model for a given problem.
 The central objective of our project is to evaluate and compare the performance of these models on a common dataset to analyze how they handle classification tasks under various conditions and settings, then provide a comprehensive understanding of their strengths, limitations, and suitability for a specific task.
 We will also explore their behavior with respect to accuracy, computational efficiency, interpretability, and robustness.

 ### Decision trees
+Throughout this process, we explore Decision Trees for image classification.
+Starting with a fully grown tree, we observe the ability of overfitting issues, leading us to apply K-Fold Cross-Validation and Grid Search to tune key hyperparameters like max depth and minimum samples for splits and leaves.
+To further refine the model, we perform post-pruning using cost complexity pruning (ccp_alpha) with the goal to achieve a better balance between accuracy and complexity, improving generalization.

 ### Neural networks